MarkvanMents/docs/content/developerportal/deploy/setting-up-a-new-sql-server-database.md

----
-title: "New Database Set Up on SQL Server"
+# New Database Set Up on SQL Server
-parent: "mendix-on-windows-microsoft-sql-server"
-menu_order: 10
----

 ## 1 Introduction